 You can go there whenever you want.
 You can have a seat on its pedestals, click photographs, take a circumrotation of it, and have a decent view of Bhaktapur from the top plinth of it.

 The ancient anecdote says that once, Bhairav as his nature was giving trouble to the locals.
 So, to gain control over him, the Nyatapola was decided to be built.
 Because Lord Bhairav enshrined the Goddess Shiddhi Laxmi.

 You can see the sanctum level of Nyatapola is at the same height as that of the first pinnacle of Bhairavnath Temple.
 That means Goddess Shiddhi Laxmi dominates Lord Bhairava.

 Well, it is also said that the Nyatapola was made that high because the king wanted it to be seen from his palace.

 Earthquakes and the Renovations

-Nepal is such a place where the possibility of occurring earthquakes is so high.
-That Kathmandu, the capital of Nepal, thus is counted among those top 10 cities of the world which have a high risk of damage via earthquake.
+Nepal is such a place where the possibility of earthquakes occurring is so high.
+Kathmandu, the capital of Nepal, is thus counted among the top 10 cities in the world that have a high risk of damage via earthquake.